• COBRA too expensive?

 • Use city, county, and region references to narrow your local comparison.

-• Use the cost guide when monthly premium range is your main question.
+• Use the cost guide when monthly premium range is your next question.

-• Use the plans guide when doctor access and plan structure matter most.
+• Use the plans guide to compare doctor access and plan structure before requesting a quote.

 Alabama FAQ